Check out these 15 HIIT moves you can pull off at home.

 Equipment: 1 kettlebell

 How to do it: Stand tall, holding the kettlebell handle with both hands.
 Keeping arms long, squeeze shoulder blades together, widen your chest, and engage your abs.
-Soften knees, shift weight onto your heels, and drop your bum down and back.
+Soften knees, shift weight into heels, and drop your bum down and back.

 Use your lower body’s power to “snap” your hips forward as you swing the kettlebell up.
 (Aim for chest height.)
 Remember to keep squeezing your glutes and core!